Techneosis/wc-lulu-fulfillment/readme.txt

 **Initial Setup**

-1. Upload 'pd-lulu-fulfillment.zip' to the '/wp-content/plugins/' directory
+1. Upload 'wc-lulu-fulfillment.zip' to the '/wp-content/plugins/' directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Navigate to the 'Lulu Fulfillment' link added to the side bar of your WordPress admin area
 1. Select Sandbox or Production Lulu Environment (Orders sent to the Lulu sandbox will never be charged or fulfilled, perfect for testing the integration)